Historical Apoplexy · State Legislative Adaptations · New Mexico

 hungry.
 The nuclear weapons complex has unlimited budget.

-The state has the worst child poverty in America.
-Same federal
+The state has among the highest child poverty rates in the

 (j) LANL's annual budget of $5.28 billion exceeds the total